CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Reporting_Guide.md

    2. Create a new branch and name it whatever you'd like.
 2. In your new branch, create a new file in the `config/testgrids/openshift` directory.
 The name of the file should be the same name as your new dashboard
    - **Example:** `config/testgrids/openshift/redhat-openshift-4.12-interop.yaml`

+> **IMPORTANT**:
+>
+> Do not use `-release-` at all in your file name or your dashboard name.
+This will break the OpenShift CI automation that generates their TestGrid dashboards.
+See this pull request for more information: [kubernetes/test-infra PR #28593](https://github.com/kubernetes/test-infra/pull/28593 )

 3. Write your configuration file.
    - **Note:** Use the example in the [TestGrid Configuration Example and Description](#testgrid-configuration-example-and-description) section of this document.
 4. After you have pushed your changes to your fork, follow the [pull request process](#pull-request-process) to submit a PR and have your dashboard created.